Guest-615695028/Guest-615695028/en/spelling.md

 We say actual, but victual,
 Seat, sweat, chaste, caste; Leigh, eight, height;
 Put, nut; granite, but unite.
-Reefer does not rime with "deafer,"
+Reefer does not rhyme with "deafer,"
 Feoffer does, and zephyr, heifer.
 Dull, bull; Geoffrey, George; ate, late;
 Hint, pint; senate, but sedate;